 Visit our postgraduate application site.

 Applications are accepted throughout the year for September entry, although specific deadlines for funding may apply.
 When practical, you visit the School for an interview or a telephone interview is arranged.
-Further application advice is available from the Faculty of Science, Agriculture and Engineering.

 There are three possible start dates for your research degree: